medevdk/node-unlocode/README.md

 This is my go to project whenever I will tinker with a new language.

-This version is a simple cli app written in nodejs.
+This version is a simple cli app written in nodejs (requires [node to be installed](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs))

 ```fish
 git clone git@github.com:medevdk/node-unlocode.git